frozenpandaman/splatnet2statink/README.md

 ## Setup instructions

-1. Download and install [Python 2.7](https://www.python.org/downloads/) (pre-installed on macOS) and the package manager [pip](https://pip.pypa.io/en/stable/installing/).
+1. Download and install [Python](https://www.python.org/downloads/).
+The script supports both 2.7.x and 3.x.

+    If you're on macOS, Python 2.7 comes pre-installed.
+However, we recommend installing an updated version via [Homebrew](https://brew.sh/).
+Install Homebrew by running the command listed on the website, and then run `brew install python`.

 2. From the command line (macOS: Terminal; Windows: Command Prompt/PowerShell), install the required Python libraries:
     ```
     pip install requests
     pip install msgpack-python
+    pip install future
     ```
+    Python 2.7.9+ and 3.4+ automatically include pip.
+If you installed Python via Homebrew, you also already have pip.
+If you're on a lower version (check via `python --version`), install it from the [website](https://pip.pypa.io/en/stable/installing/), or by simply running `sudo easy_install pip` on macOS.

-    If you'll be running splatnet2statink with the `-s` flag (black out scoreboard names), run `pip install pillow` as well.
+    If you'll be running splatnet2statink with the `-s` flag (to black out scoreboard names), run `pip install pillow` as well.

-    If you're on Windows with multiple versions of Python installed, you'll have to use `py -2 -m pip` instead.
-If the `py` command is not recognized, use `\Python27\python.exe \Python27\Scripts\pip.exe` (given you've installed Python 2.7 in the default directory).

 3. Download the script by running `git clone https://github.com/frozenpandaman/splatnet2statink.git` (requires [Git](https://git-scm.com/download), pre-installed on macOS), or use the green "Clone or download" button above.

 4. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.

 5. You will then be asked to enter your `iksm_session` token.
 To obtain it, follow the mitmproxy instructions [here](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions).
 This token (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!

-6. Optionally, add [custom keys](https://github.com/frozenpandaman/splatnet2statink/wiki/custom-keys) to your `config.txt` for specialized functionality (e.g. if running the script as a daemon).

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or [Reddit](https://www.reddit.com/user/frozenpandaman).